Nicole Busarow

 Art Teacher

-Since leaving the workforce to be home with her children, she has been working as a freelance designer and has completed many commissioned paintings and custom hand-lettered pieces.
-In recent years, she has enjoyed creating theologically based artwork for her church and her Etsy shop.
+Meghan Schultz is a wife, mother of four children, and artist.
+She has always loved fine art and went to school for graphic design.
+She has a background working in advertising as a graphic designer and currently serves as the Marketing Coordinator for the Fort Wayne Children’s Choir.
+She has completed many commissioned paintings and custom hand-lettered pieces.
+In recent years, she has enjoyed creating theologically based artwork for her church.
 Mrs. Schultz is the designer of Redeemer Classical’s school crest.